 Terms of Reference for the Coast and Environment Management Advisory Committee

-The Coastal and Environment Management Advisory Committee will assist Council to manage coastal assets of environmental, cultural and economic value.
-The Committee will provide a link to the local community that will seek to identify the environmental values held by the community and assist Council to balance these values with sustaining development that will accommodate growth of the local economy.
+The Coastal and Environment Management Advisory Committee (CEMAC) will assist Council to manage coastal assets of environmental, cultural and economic value, and provide a review role as a flood committee for Council’s flood studies where required.
+The Committee will provide a link to the local community and assist Council in identifying significant issues in regard to the management of the coast, estuaries and floodplains of Eurobodalla.

 Title and Delegations